 Customs and Border Protection announced that the month of August saw a huge decrease in the number of migrants reaching the U.S.-Mexico border—a 22% drop since July.
 The administration encountered just over 64,000 migrants in August, a decline from the 82,000 encounters in July, and far drop from the over 144,255 encounters seen in May.

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
-For licensing opportunities of this original content, contact [email protected]on.org.
+For licensing opportunities of this original content, contact email@example.com.